International Freshman Requirements

 ACT / SAT tests are NOT required for admission to UNL but may be required for entry into specific colleges.

 Colleges that require scores include:

 4. Bank Statement Requirement

-You must submit your bank statement or a family members, showing sufficient support for the first year of study in order to be issued an I-20.
+You must submit a bank statement showing sufficient support for the first year of study in order to be issued an I-20.

 You will still be evaluated for admission without submitting the bank statement.
 However, admission letters and I-20s will not be sent until the bank statement requirement has been met.